Technology and the New Neighborly

 The Old Neighborhood Is Changing

-Recently, I had occasion to visit with my father.
+Recently, I visited with my father at the house he bought in the 1960's.
 It is not a rare thing.
 I visit fairly often since the last time he went into the hospital.
 He is no longer driving, and the visits are a brief opportunity for him to get out and about.

 He has a young lady staying with him, young enough to be his granddaughter.
 It is an extended stay.
 Their story is that they help each other out.

 Dad used to have cats – lots of cats.
 The last of the cats died less than a year ago, and the only animal in the house now is a dog.
 The dog belongs to the young lady.
 It is the second dog she has had in the house.
 The first dog had a habit of escaping the house, and one day it got into the neighbors yard and scared their rabbit to death.
 Of course this caused some angst with the neighbors.

 It is sad, because Dad used to help out the neighbors too.
 Everyone used to get along fine.
 If not fine, then they shared a reasonably peaceful coexistence.
 It is still that way, at least as far as I can tell with my regular visits.